cebes/cebes-server/README.md

 To build Cebes, you need [JDK 1.8+](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [sbt](http://www.scala-sbt.org/) and a SQL database.

-By default, Cebes uses [MariaDB connector](http://mariadb.org/), and should be compatible with most SQL databases providing JDBC APIs.
+By default, Cebes uses [MariaDB connector](http://mariadb.org/), and should be compatible with most SQL databases.

 ### Configure MariaDB

-This will create databases and users with default credentials for Cebes.
-You only need to do this once.
+This will create databases and users with default credentials for Cebes. **You only need to do this once**.

     mysql.server start
     ./cebes-http-server/script/setup-db.sh

-Note that the usernames and passwords are default.
+Note that the usernames and passwords in `setup-db.sh` are default values.
 For production settings, you may want to change them to something more secured.

 ### Compile and run unittests